Paayum Puli (2015 film): Plot

 In Madurai, a gang kidnaps top businessmen in the city and demands a sum of ₹2 crore for their release or the victims will be killed.
 The dead bodies are placed beneath a bridge.
 Bhavani and Lal are the main culprits behind the kidnaps.
 SI Albert cracks the case and encounters the kidnappers involved in the kidnap, but gets publicly killed by Bhavani.
+Albert's parents eventually commit suicide.
 Jayaseelan is the new ACP who gets deputed in Madurai, and is appointed by the special branch to eliminate Bhavani and his gang in police encounters.
 He also lives with his father, mother and his brother Selvam.
 Murugesan is the head constable and a close friend of Jayaseelan.

 Meanwhile, Jayaseelan meets Sowmya and falls in love with her.
 Later, Jayaseelan pretends to hold a meeting with Bhavani and his gang to finalize his commission so he will never interfere in their illegal activities, where he encounters two of Bhavani's men.
 Bhavani is frightened, knowing that someone has set an eye on him that and he will be the next target.
 Jayaseelan tracks down Bhavani and kills him.
 Just before dying, Bhavani challenges Jayaseelan that all of the kidnapping incidents will continue after his death, which leaves Jayaseelan puzzled.
 It is later revealed that Selvam is actually the mastermind behind all the kidnapping incidents, and is the close friend of Lal.
 Both are involved in planning the kidnappings and murdering the businessmen, while Bhavani is involved only to execute the plan.

 Past: Jayaseelan and Selvam's grandfather Ramasamy is a famous freedom fighter, and is widely respected by the local people.
 He also serves as a minister for 4 terms and is known for his genuineness and loyalty.
 However, Ramasamy's son Kumarasamy (Jayaseelan and Selvam's father) is not interested in politics and preferred to stay away from all politics following his father's death.
 Singarasu, a local politician and Kumarasamy's cousin, decides to bank on Ramasamy's political support for his victory.
 Singarasu convinces Selvam to support his party, for which Selvam agrees.
 Singarasu won in the election, became an MLA and a minister for 5 years.

 Selvam is encouraged by a few party men to contest for the same MLA seat during the next election, but Singarasu is the man behind the plan and wants to defeat Selvam to show his power.
 Selvam trusts a few friends, but later understands Singarasu's plan and loses the election, as Singarasu provided money to vote for him to the public.
 This enrages Selvam, and decides to earn money and use it for election purposes.
 He makes his lawyer friend Pankaj Lal to earn Singarasu's confidence and collect all the information about his illegal activities, while they also heavily involve in kidnapping rich businessmen in the city and demanding money.